 Set against the backdrop of the Great Depression, Frank Capra’s It Happened One Night tells the story of a spoiled heiress (Claudette Colbert) who bolts from her own marriage and falls for a broke reporter (Clark Gable) as they travel cross-country.
 In true romantic comedy fashion, their relationship is initiated by an innocent bit of blackmail.
 Filled with irresistible chemistry, hilarious dialogue and a few eyebrow-raising moments, It Happened One Night is the kind of film that reminds viewers why they fell in love with the movies in the first place.

-The war film is among the most popular of movie genres, and understandably so.
-But what happens when the heroes of the battlefield, the air and the sea return home only to feel as though they’ve outlived their usefulness?
-William Wyler’s The Best Years of Our Lives picks up where World War II left off, and tells the powerful story of three veterans who return to their hometowns and discover that civilian life will never be the same again.
+What happens when the heroes of the battlefield, the air and the sea return home only to feel as though they’ve outlived their usefulness?
+William Wyler’s The Best Years of Our Lives picks up right after the end of WWII, and tells the powerful story of three veterans who return to their hometowns and discover that civilian life will never be the same again.
 The main cast—Myrna Loy, Teresa Wright, Frederic March and Dana Andrews—is as good as it gets.

 It’s no wonder Jonathan Demme’s The Silence of the Lambs swept the “Big Five” categories at the Oscars, and became an instant cultural touchstone.
 By the time serial killer Buffalo Bill gets his comeuppance, Anthony Hopkins’ Dr. Hannibal Lecter had become cinema’s most fascinating monster, Jodie Foster’s Clarice Starling its most inspiring hero, and chianti the wine of choice for psychopaths everywhere.
 The high point of The Silence of the Lambs, an impromptu therapy session that reveals the significance of the film’s title, remains one of the most haunting scenes in American movies.